- Alternative & Natural Medicine

 Drink in a Tea Form

 The most basic precaution is not to overdo inhaling essential oils.
-Using them once a day is fine or else you can develop asthma from inhaling too much floral fragrance.
+Using them once a day is fine or else you can develop asthma from inhaling heaps of floral fragrances.

 A flower remedy can work as well as a prescribed medication.
 The results may take longer to feel the effects, however, it will eventually cure your ill.